 CONTACT THE ATTORNEYS AT MALLON & TRANGER

 We offer a free initial consultation to anyone who has suffered any type of loss or injury as a result of the carelessness or negligence of another person.
 To set up a meeting, contact us online or call us at 732-702-0333(toll free at) for an appointment.
-We have offices in Freehold, Toms River and Point Pleasant.
+We have offices in Freehold and Point Pleasant.